OPINION

 Indeed, the Agreement raised community expectations, linking the onset of peace with increased prosperity.

 In many ways, the imagery that sold the Agreement and which won people’s vote, in particular that of a family backlit by the dawn of a new tomorrow, promised much.
+If people had to vote now for that Agreement, in hindsight, many believe a resounding NO would be the likely outcome.

 Whilst we undoubtfully live in an infinitely better place than the one we left behind, the lives of those working-class communities that bore the brunt of conflict, have not really changed that much.
 That itself is part of the un-finished business of our peace-process.
 Indeed, other undelivered aspects of the Agreement, around a proposed Bill of Rights in particular, may have created a framework for securing the inclusivity of social, cultural and economic rights across society.
 Likewise the Civic Forum may have been a useful mechanism to begin to hold our politicians accountable for delivery on their commitments, and in effect cushion the peace-process within the civic-sphere.
 Yet they both represent parts of the socio-political architecture that have been left neglected and discarded.
 Indeed, the introduction of a rights-based approach, as insurance for ‘inclusivity’, is itself an issue which Loyalists have been advocating for numerous years, and thus is not a concept exclusive to the Republican community.